Here are some useful guides to help you evaluate information you find on the web:

-Please visit the Library or contact us if you have any questions about our databases or if you'd like help finding articles on your topic.
+Please visit the Library or contact us if you have any questions about our online resources or if you'd like help finding articles on your topic.

 LearningExpress Library is an outstanding resource for academic and career development with hundreds of online tutorials, practice tests, and ebooks.

 The Computer Skills Center module includes video courses on Microsoft Excel, Word, and other Office programs.

 The Career Preparation module includes ebooks to help you with your job search, interviewing, networking, and workplace skills.

 The College Students module can help you develop your math, reading, writing, and science skills.

 Check out our Business Marketing board on Pinterest!
 Feel free to send us pins that you think would benefit the DCTC community and check back often!